bangyen/sampler/replit.md

 ### Technical Implementations
 The backend is built with FastAPI, providing REST APIs and Server-Sent Events (SSE) for real-time token streaming during LLM inference.
 Model loading is handled automatically from Hugging Face, with CPU-only inference for BitNet, SmolLM2, and Qwen2.5 models.
 The chat interface uses `TextIteratorStreamer` for token-by-token generation.
 Advanced generation parameters like temperature, top-p, top-k, and max tokens are configurable.
 Performance metrics (time, tokens, tokens/second) are tracked and displayed.

+**Inference Optimization**: The application now supports dual inference backends for maximum performance:
+- **llama.cpp backend** (via llama-cpp-python): Optimized GGUF models deliver 2-6x faster inference compared to standard PyTorch.
+Uses specialized CPU kernels with SIMD optimizations for extremely efficient computation.
+- **Transformers backend**: Standard Hugging Face transformers for maximum compatibility with all models.

 ### Feature Specifications
-- **LLM Chat:** Interactive chat with multiple model selection (BitNet b1.58 2B, SmolLM2 1.7B, Qwen2.5 1.5B/0.5B), streaming responses, and configurable generation parameters.
+- **LLM Chat:** Interactive chat with multiple model selection including optimized GGUF models (BitNet b1.58 2B GGUF - Fast) and standard transformers models (SmolLM2 1.7B, Qwen2.5 1.5B/0.5B).
+Features streaming responses and configurable generation parameters.
 - **Named Entity Recognition (NER):** Extracts Person, Organization, Location, and Miscellaneous entities from text using `dslim/bert-base-NER`.
 - **Optical Character Recognition (OCR):** Extracts text from uploaded images using EasyOCR, providing bounding boxes and confidence scores.
 - **Conversation Persistence:** Conversations are saved and loaded, primarily using JSON file storage as a robust fallback to a PostgreSQL database.
 - **Tabbed Interface:** Separates LLM Chat, NER, and OCR functionalities into distinct tabs.
+- **Performance Optimization:** Automatically downloads and caches GGUF models for accelerated inference when using llama.cpp backend.

 ### System Design Choices
 The project uses a clear separation of concerns with `server.py` for FastAPI logic, `static/` for frontend assets, and dedicated modules for database (`database.py`) and JSON storage (`json_storage.py`).
 The system is designed for robustness, including graceful error handling, automatic fallback mechanisms (e.g., database to JSON storage), and optional dependency loading for features like NER/OCR.